jvillste/dali/doc/db.md

 <img src="https://raw.github.com/jvillste/argumentica/master/doc/querying.png" />

+## Building indexes

+* The roots of each index may have different transaction numbers because the index sizes may grow at different rate.

 ## TODO

+* make sure each index is updated up to the same transaction number

 * It should be possible to calculate transactions parent parts based on (:brances db) and the branch and transaciton number of the desired db version.
 There should not be a need to know every transactions parents.